Charles II of Navarre

-Charles II (Charles, Carlos, Karlos, 10 October 1332 – 1 January 1387), known as the Bad, (Note: Although the nickname (French le Mauvais, Spanish el Malo) has stuck, it was first used by Diego Ramírez de Ávalos de La Piscina in his manuscript chronicle Crónica de los muy excelentes Reyes de Navarra in 1534.
+Charles II (Charles, Carlos, Karlos, 10 October 1332 – 1 January 1387), known as the Bad, (Note: Although the nickname (French le Mauvais, Spanish el Malo, Basque Gaiztoa) has stuck, it was first used by Diego Ramírez de Ávalos de La Piscina in his manuscript chronicle Crónica de los muy excelentes Reyes de Navarra in 1534.
 It did not appear in print until 1571.) was King of Navarre beginning in 1349, as well as Count of Évreux beginning in 1343, holding both titles until his death in 1387.

 Besides the Kingdom of Navarre nestled in the Pyrenees, Charles had extensive lands in Normandy, inherited from his father, Count Philip of Évreux, and his mother, Queen Joan II of Navarre, who had received them as compensation for resigning her claims to France, Champagne, and Brie in 1328.
 Thus, in Northern France, he possessed Évreux, Mortain, parts of Vexin, and a portion of Cotentin.
 Charles was a major player at a critical juncture in the Hundred Years' War between France and England, repeatedly switching sides in order to further his own agenda.
 He was accidentally burned alive in 1387.